 In fact, social media has brought new kinds of stars to our lives – the influencers.
 From styling clothes to the way one can shop to decorating one’s house, these influencers can have a serious impact on the lives of their followers.
 Their following that runs from a few hundred thousand to even a million is a testament to the fact that individuals are making more parasocial bonds than ever.

 Social media is a platform that allows followers to be in touch with these influencers at all times.
-Bloggers and gamers openly share the details of their lives.
+Bloggers and non-celebrities openly share the details of their lives.
 In most cases, it happens on a daily basis.
 This 24-hour access to social media stars gives a sense of intimacy, making them believe that their bond is special and strong.
 Over time, the followers get to know so much about these social media stars that they start believing they know and understand them.

-Social media is an excellent platform for stars who want to build their brand.
+Social media is an excellent platform for influencers and stars who want to build their brand.
 It allows them to be more present in the lives of their fans.
 They can share more and connect through different media and build a narrative that suits their interests.
 Parasocial relationships are more essential to the influencers in this digital age, as they have the power to impact their fans in positive ways.

 - Mass Communication and Para-Social Interaction